 SFFILM Makers provides significant financial and creative resources to independent filmmakers worldwide through grants and advisory services.

-SFFILM Education helps more than 13,000 students develop media literacy skills, cultural awareness, and a lifelong appreciation of movies.
+SFFILM Education helps more than 13,000 students each year to develop media literacy skills, cultural awareness, and a lifelong appreciation of movies.

 Our Values – What We Believe